ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Transform_Templates/docs/lab_measurement_csv_template.md

-# Body Measurement DCDE
+# Lab Measurement DCDE

-The DCDE to capture any physical measurement of the body
+The DCDE to capture any laboratory measurement (e.g. a blood chemistry test)

 ## CSV file